Remote Learning – 19.07.21

 3) Question – write a question that can be retrieved from the text.
 Write your answer using a full sentence.

 4) Summary – summarise the text in two sentences.

 Children will write their own book review on Philip Pulman’s The Firework Maker’s Daughter.

 They will need to use the following Y5 writing features independently and be able to identify them in their writing:

 - Fronted adverbials

 Spelling – suffixes or past and present tense.

-In class, we are looking at Fractions and decimals.
-Please ensure that you use the ‘Mastery Maths Homework guide Spring’ to support you with these lessons, this will help your understanding of how this unit will be taught in school and provides some classroom tasks and follow on suggestions for your child. – this can be found on the Y5 webpage.
+Please ensure that you use the ‘Mastery Maths Homework guide Summer’ to support you with these lessons, this will help your understanding of how this unit will be taught in school and provides some classroom tasks and follow on suggestions for your child. – this can be found on the Y5 webpage.

 Please ensure that you sign up to Maths with Parents here: MathswithParents Y5 letter

 If you have any problems please contact Mr Hayden on the following email: Y5@hfcps.co.uk